Federated Stochastic Approximation under Markov Noise and Heterogeneity: Applications in Reinforcement Learning: On-policy Federated Reinforcement Learning

 \begin{remark} In algorithm \ref{alg:TD-learning}, the randomness in choosing $\hat{T}$ is independent of all the other randomness in the problem.
-Hence, in a practical setting, one can sample $\hat{T}$ ahead of time, before running the algorithm, and stop the algorithm at time step $\hat{T}$ and output $\bv_{\hat{T}}$.
-By this method, we require only a single data point to be saved, which results in the memory complexity of $\mathcal{O}(1)$ for the algorithm. \end{remark}
+Hence, in a practical setting, one can sample $\hat{T}$ in advance, before running the algorithm, and stop the algorithm at time step $\hat{T}$ and output $\bv_{\hat{T}}$.
+By this method, we require only one data point to be saved, which results in the memory complexity of $\mathcal{O}(1)$ for the algorithm. \end{remark}